High frequency: Propagation characteristics

 The maximum usable frequency regularly drops below 10 MHz in darkness during the winter months, while in summer during daylight it can easily surpass 30 MHz.
 It depends on the angle of incidence of the waves; it is lowest when the waves are directed straight upwards, and is higher with less acute angles.
 This means that at longer distances, where the waves graze the ionosphere at a very blunt angle, the MUF may be much higher.
 The lowest usable frequency depends on the absorption in the lower layer of the ionosphere (the D-layer).
 This absorption is stronger at low frequencies and is also stronger with increased solar activity (for example in daylight); total absorption often occurs at frequencies below 5 MHz during the daytime.
 The result of these two factors is that the usable spectrum shifts towards the lower frequencies and into the Medium Frequency (MF) range during winter nights, while on a day in full summer the higher frequencies tend to be more usable, often into the lower VHF range.

 When all factors are at their optimum, worldwide communication is possible on HF.
 At many other times it is possible to make contact across and between continents or oceans.
 At worst, when a band is "dead", no communication beyond the limited groundwave paths is possible no matter what powers, antennas or other technologies are brought to bear.
-When a transcontinental or worldwide path is open on a particular frequency, digital, SSB and Morse code communication is possible using surprisingly low transmission powers, often of the order of milliwatts, provided suitable antennas are in use at both ends and that there is little or no man-made or natural interference.
+When a transcontinental or worldwide path is open on a particular frequency, digital, SSB and Morse code communication is possible using surprisingly low transmission powers, often of the order of milliwatts, provided suitable antennas are in use at both ends and that there is little or no artificial or natural interference.
 On such an open band, interference originating over a wide area affects many potential users.
 These issues are significant to military, safety and amateur radio users of the HF bands.

+There is some propagation by ground waves, the main propagation mode in the lower bands, but transmission distance decreases with frequency due to greater absorption in the earth.
+At the top end of the band ground wave transmission distances are limited to 10-20 miles.
+Short range communication can occur by a combination of line-of-sight (LOC), ground bounce, and ground wave paths, but multipath interference can cause fading.